 Primary Paging Policy

 Your primary paging policy is your default paging policy and it is not time-based.
 You can’t delete your primary paging policy.
 If an incident is routed to you, Splunk On-Call will first check all of your custom paging policies to see if any of them match the current time.
 If none of the custom paging policies match the current time, then your primary paging policy will be used to notify you.

-You will be notified of incidents you were paged for or took actions on by what is configured in the Single Notification setting in your Personal Settings.
+You will be notified of incidents you were paged for or took actions on by what is configured in the Recovery Notification setting in your Profile.